 For example, in situations where your plea of guilty is withdrawn, it might result in a more severe sentence than what you would have originally received, prior to filing the motion.
 This situation is not uncommon in Los Angeles County Criminal Courts.

-Therefore, the issue on whether to file a motion to withdraw your plea needs to be first closely evaluated by our experienced criminal defense lawyers in order to determine what is in your best interest.
+Therefore, the issue of whether to file a motion to withdraw your plea needs to be first closely evaluated by our experienced criminal defense lawyers in order to determine what is in your best interest.
 Now that we have covered a basic overview of a plea withdrawal in California, let's take a closer look at some legal definitions below.

 California Penal Code Section 1018 – Withdrawing a Plea